egnawake/screen-space-shadows/README.md

 particularly around geometry that are very close to each other.
 It complements the more general shadowmap technique.

-For each light, a ray is cast (in view space) from the pixel to be drawn to the light's position.
+For each light, a ray is marched (in view space) from the pixel to be drawn in the light's direction.
-At each step, the ray's current depth is compared to the value written on the depth buffer for that position.
-If the ray's depth is larger (occluded from the camera), that pixel should be in shadow.
+At each step, the ray's current position is compared to the value written on the depth buffer for that position.
+If the ray's Z coordinate is greater (occluded from the camera), that pixel should be in shadow.
 The render pipeline must include a pass for generating the depth buffer required by the algorithm.

 This implementation was based on [Panos Karabelas' article about screen space shadows][SSSKarabelas].